 The appeal to tradition (oral instruction) is necessary, Mendelssohn adds, given the fact that, over the course of time, the laws themselves become unintelligible “since no words or letters retain their sense unchanged from one generation to the next” (Jerusalem (1983), p.
 128 (translation slightly altered)/Gesammelte Schriften 8, p.
 193).
 In chapter 1 of Jerusalem he makes a similar claim after noting (a) the elusiveness of inner perceptions to the perceiver herself and (b) the impossibility of two people using the same words to express the same “inner perceptions” (Jerusalem (1983), p.
 66/Gesammelte Schriften 8, pp. 133f).
 Where the words in question designate inner perceptions, there is no possibility of ostensive definition, no more when uttered today than when uttered ages ago.
 Indeed, in a passage that suggests both the inscrutability and endless deferral of reference, Mendelssohn observes that “words cannot be explained [erläutert] by things.
 Instead, we must again have recourse to signs and words and, ultimately, to metaphors” (Jerusalem (1983), p.
 66/Gesammelte Schriften 8, pp. 133f).
 Nonetheless, Mendelssohn is more confident about words designating objects of external perceptions and about the prospects for mutual understanding in regard to them.
 Not incidentally, ceremonial law’s ritualized character calls for a recurrent context (including specific objects and persons) available to external perception in the course of an exchange between persons (including God).
 Notably, ‘you’ and ‘we’ take precedence over ‘I’ and ‘it’ in such contexts, as the living references of the former indexicals enables one to refer effectively to oneself and to things generally.

 Thus, in Jerusalem Mendelssohn stresses the ritual and performative character of language, thereby complementing his view of the inextricability of language and a reason that tempers speculation with common sense.
 The mature Mendelssohn, keenly aware of the perils of ostension in determining reference, tempers the claims of speculation with those of common sense and is more concerned with bridging theory and practice in the rites of language than in the claims of pure theory.
-Nor should it be forgotten that Mendelssohn’s recognition of language’s basically ritualistic and empathic character, as a springboard to reason, is rooted in what he regards as the possibilities of Judaism.
+Nor should it be forgotten that Mendelssohn’s recognition of language’s basically ritualistic and empathic character, as a springboard to reason, is rooted in what he regards as the possibilities of Judaism (for review of Mendelssohn’s philosophy of language, including the significance of translation and language’s political meaning for him, see Schorch 2012).

 Mendelssohn enjoyed, as noted at the outset, a lifelong friendship with G. E. Lessing.
 In addition to their work as co-editors, Lessing anonymously published Mendelssohn’s earliest works and collaborated with him on the piece: Pope, a Metaphysician!
 Through his popular plays, his influential work as a dramaturg, and his stormy public debates with orthodox Lutheran clergy, Lessing was a particularly daunting and engaging spokesman for the German Enlightenment, making him all the more dangerous to its opponents.
 His final work, Nathan the Wiseman, fittingly portrays a Jewish sage (presumably modeled on Mendelssohn) who makes a poignant plea for tolerance by arguing that the differences among religions are essentially matters of history and not reason.
 Along with Mendelssohn, Lessing embraced the idea of a purely rational religion and would endorse Mendelssohn’s declaration: “My religion recognizes no obligation to resolve doubt other than through rational means; and it commands no mere faith in eternal truths” (Gesammelte Schriften, Volume 3/2, p.
 205).
 To pietists of the day, such declarations were scandalous subterfuges of an Enlightenment project of assimilating religion to natural reason.
 Mention has already been made of Lavater’s attempt to draw Mendelssohn into religious debate.
 While Mendelssohn skillfully avoided that confrontation, he found himself reluctantly unable to remain silent when, after Lessing’s death, F. H. Jacobi contended that Lessing embraced Spinoza’s pantheism and thus exemplified the Enlightenment’s supposedly inevitable descent into irreligion.